The R500-a-Week Plant-Based Grocery List (South Africa Version)

 The good news is that eating plant-based on a budget is simple, creative, and about using leftovers wisely.
 These foods are perfect for batch cooking, which saves both time and money.

 Below is a simple 7-day plant-based meal plan using your R500 grocery list.
-Feel free to swap days around, repeat your favourite dishes or adapt the portions based on your household size.
+Feel free to swap days around, repeat your favourite dishes, or adapt the portions to your household size.

 Breakfast Options